Sweet Dreams (Don Gibson song)

 "Sweet Dreams" or "Sweet Dreams (of You)" is a country ballad, which was written by Don Gibson.
-Gibson originally recorded the song in 1955; his version hit the top ten of Billboard's country chart, but was eclipsed by the success of a competing version by Faron Young.
-In 1960, after Gibson had established himself as a country music superstar, he released a new version as a single.
-This version also charted in the top ten on the country chart and also crossed over to the Billboard Hot 100, where it peaked at number ninety-three.
+Gibson originally recorded the song in 1955; his version hit the top ten of Billboard's country chart, but was eclipsed by the success of a competing recording by Faron Young.
+In 1960, after Gibson had established himself as a country music superstar, he released a new take as a single.
+This version also charted in the top ten on the country chart and also crossed over to the Billboard Hot 100, where it peaked at No. 93.
 The song has become a country standard, with other notable versions by Patsy Cline and Emmylou Harris.

 Chart performance

 Faron Young version

-In the summer of 1956 Faron Young recorded "Sweet Dreams" and took it all the way to #2 on the country charts.
+In the summer of 1956 Faron Young recorded "Sweet Dreams" and took it all the way to No. 2 on the country chart.
 It was this version that garnered Gibson his first recognition as a talented songwriter.